onzfonz/comp227/src/content/5/en/part5c.md

   </body>
 ```

-It is also possible to use the same method to print a wanted element to console:
+It is also possible to use the same method to print a wanted element to the console:

 ```js
 import React from 'react'